incredibleLeitman/PhysicsGame/README.md

 InputManager.gd reads input, adds inner and outer deadzones (defined as JOYPAD_DEADZONE with a value of 0.2) and then scales to normalized value.
 Show the received and mapped input values using 'k'.

-**- Movement by forces vs velocity**
+**- Movement by forces vs velocity TBD**

 *When the L button is being held, make your character controller modify the velocity directly as a  velocity and not an acceleration.
 When L is not being held, make your character controller move with  a force, either with a velocity delta or by AddForce*

 RadBoar.cs has a function called Move(), if you hold L2 it will move you by velocity, otherwise it moves you by force.

+Implemented different movements for pawns: simple Enemy.gd just moves by setting the velocity in the opposite direction after colliding with an obstacle.
+Bomb.gd applies gravity and bounces off of walls and other obstacles and Player.gd hast different implemented methods for moving:
+0...
+TBD

 **- Drag function**